canonical/jaas-documentation/tutorial/index.md

 ```

 ### Expose the identity bundle to your host machine

+> If you chose not to use a Multipass VM, you can skip this step.

 At the end of this tutorial you'll need to log in via a web browser.
 Given that we're in a Multipass VM, for that to work we need to expose the identity bundle to our host machine.